Molecular-Biophysics-Database/mbdb-docs/docs/issues/app-issues.md

 # App Issues
 (list updates daily)

-### Rdm 12 detail

-null

-### Edager/rdm 12

-Just for comparison

-### Physical conditions should be hidden by default

-I’m not sure if the ‘pressure’, ‘humidity’, and ‘atmosphere’ panels are useful.
-I’d hide them as default.

 ### Measurements are tedious to input

  It is annoying to always repeat the same values in the case of the measurements.
 For example, the name is the same, the concentration of the target, the chemical environment and the ‘container’ ...

-### Context dependent option restrictions

-In the 'Unit' option, I was expecting to be able to choose from a list of units according to the selected derived parameter.

 ### Raw data illogically placed